layershift/enscale-docs/pages/06.deployments/06.deployment-manager/docs.10.md

 visible: true
 ---

-Whether your deployment is from git, SVN or you uploaded an archive, all deployments made via the Enscale dashboard can be managed in your **Deployment Manager**.
+Whether your deployment is from git or you uploaded an archive, all deployments made via the Enscale dashboard can be managed in your **Deployment Manager**.
 The deployment manager is accessible from within your environment by clicking the **Deploy** button.

 ![](Deploy-button.JPG)